shahdelrefai/Devops/Docker/Docker.md

 - Executes any commands to create a `new layer` on top of the current image.
 - The added layer is used in the next steps in the Dockerfile.
 - To execute multiple RUN commands:
-    - Have several RUN lines, ==not recommended== as they will add layers to the image making it heavier.
+    - Have several RUN lines, **not recommended** as they will add layers to the image making it heavier.
     - Use `&&`
     ```bash
     RUN apt-get update && apr-get install -y curl